horseee/horseee.github.io/_pages/about.md

 # 🔥 News
+- *2024.07*: &nbsp;One co-authored paper accepted by ECCV'24!
 - *2024.07*: &nbsp;⛵Passed my qualifying exam!
 - *2024.06*: &nbsp;We announce our new work, Learning-to-Cache, an improved version of DeepCache on the diffusion transformers.
 Check our [paper](https://arxiv.org/abs/2406.01733) and [code](https://github.com/horseee/learning-to-cache)!
-Also another new work AsyncDiff, which seperates diffusion models into different devices to enable parallel computing.
+Also introduce another new work AsyncDiff, which seperates diffusion models into different devices to enable parallel computing.
 [Paper](https://arxiv.org/abs/2406.06911) and [code](https://github.com/czg1225/AsyncDiff) is available!
 - *2024.06*: &nbsp;One co-authored paper accepted by Interspeech'24!
 - *2024.02*：&nbsp;DeepCache is accepted by CVPR'24!
 - *2023.12*: &nbsp;🌟Our new work, DeepCache, accelerates Diffusion Models for FREE!
 Check our [paper](https://arxiv.org/abs/2312.00858) and [code](https://github.com/horseee/DeepCache)!